 #7 Think About How Long You Will Be in the Home

 This is an important question that can affect whether you even refinance at all.
 If you think you will move in three or five years, you may want to wait on the refinance.
 You will pay at least three percent in closing costs.
 It will take several years for you to recoup those costs.
 If you plan to move soon, you might want to just stay in the mortgage you have now.

 #8 Watch Rates but Be Smart About It

-Rates have been generally going higher in 2018 and the best time to refinance a mortgage may have passed.
+Rates have been generally going lower in 2020 and the best time to refinance a mortgage may have passed.
 But if you think you still can refinance and save money, do not be fooled by those low rates you see advertised.
 Many times, those rates have discount points built in.
 You are paying up front fees to lower the rate.
 This may not make sense for you – why should you pay discount points up front if you are going to move in three years?
 Again, how long you will be in the home is a vital consideration.